labgrid-project/labgrid/doc/getting_started.rst

            'params': {'host': 'netio1', 'index': 3, 'model': 'netio'}}
     ...

-You can now add a place with:
+You can now add a place to the coordinator with:

 .. code-block:: bash